gatling/gatling/src/docs/content/tutorials/advanced/index.md

   * Browse: browse the list of models
   * Edit: edit a given model

-We are going to extract those chains and store them into *objects*.
+We are going to extract those chains and store them into constants (static final fields in Java, object attributes in Scala and Kotlin).
-Objects are native Scala singletons.
 You can create those in dedicated files, or directly in the same file as the Simulation.

 {{< include-code "isolate-processes" java kt scala >}}